The web address for the Southwest mobile site is: mobile.southwest.com.

 Once you have checked in for your flight via our mobile site or app, proceed to the airport and go to the nearest self-service kiosk (where available) to print your boarding pass.
 The system will recognize that you have already checked in for your flight, so you will need to request a reprint of your boarding pass.
 The boarding pass will reflect the boarding group that was indicated on the checkin confirmation screen on your mobile device.
 You may also get your boarding pass at the Ticket Counter, Skycap Podium (where available), or online at southwest.com.

 Yes, however, the mobile checkin process will check in all Passengers included on the reservation.
 Unlike online checkin at southwest.com, there is not an option to check in one Passenger at a time.
-If you wish to check in a single Passenger traveling in a multiple-passenger reservation, please do so at southwest.com.
+If you wish to check in a single Passenger traveling in a multi-passenger reservation, please do so at southwest.com.

 The mobile site and app checkin process will check in all Passengers who have not yet checked in and will re-display the boarding group that was previously assigned to the Passenger(s) who have checked in.